OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Link to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

-* POISONROBUSTMODEL.
+* POISONROBUSTMODEL (development-time datascience).
 Select model types that are less sensitive to poisoned training data.
+TODO: Elaborate
-TODO: Elaborate Links to standards:
+  Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.